Roland MKS-80

 The Roland MKS-80 Super Jupiter is a rack mount sound module version of the Roland Jupiter-6 and the Roland Jupiter-8 synthesizers.
 It is an 8-voice polyphonic analog synthesizer that was manufactured by Roland between 1984 and 1987.
 It is the only one of the MKS series of synthesizers to have analogue voltage-controlled oscillators (VCOs) instead of analogue digitally-controlled oscillators (DCOs).
 The voice architecture is almost identical to the Jupiter-6 synthesizer.
 The service manual states that "The module board of MKS-80 features the following in addition to that of JP-6, its brother module.
 1) HPF.
 2) Low boost circuit in the 2nd VCA.
 3) DC supply current boost circuit (IC50)."
-The unit is capable of producing most of the Jupiter-8's signature sounds, in addition to many sounds unique to the MKS-80.

 In February 1985, Roland started producing a new revision of MKS-80, known as "Rev 5", with a new generation of both Roland VCO's, VCA's and filter.
 The Rev 5 filter was also used in JX-8P, JX-10 and MKS-70 synthesizers.